graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 - Let {fields} be the set of all fields of the input types
 - For each {field} in {fields}:
+  - If {field} is not declared as `@inaccessible`
     - Let {namedType} be the named type that {field} references
     - {namedType} must not be declared as `@inaccessible`

 **Explanatory Text**

 In a composed schema, a field within an input type must only reference types that are exposed.
 This requirement guarantees that public types do not reference inaccessible structures which are intended for internal use.

 A valid case where a public input field references another public input type: